 - Offers a therapy toolbox with access to worksheets, journals, and more

 - Affordable weekly subscription plans to pick from

 Many people with ADHD might show symptoms and signs of maladaptive daydreaming and vice versa.
 While daydreaming isn’t bad -, is one of the tools to help cure boredom – in excessive bouts, it can be dangerous to a person’s mental and emotional health.

-For children as well as adults, untreated ADHD can have a significant impact on their daily life.
+For children as well as adults, untreated maladaptive daydreaming and ADHD can have a significant impact on their daily life.
 Getting the right treatment from a mental health professional is important.

-We hope this article answered the big question; Is maladaptive daydreaming a sign of ADHD?
+We hope this article answered the big question; Is daydreaming a symptom of ADHD?

 And while it can be difficult to identify the signs and symptoms of ADHD and MD, it is important to understand that people with MD can show signs of ADHD and vice versa.

 For more information, you can always write to us at email@example.com or connect with us via our social media pages.